-- Showcase the features and capabilities of the newly upgraded (6-DOF) LHPOST6 supporting advanced earthquake engineering research. - Highlight resources and equipment available to researchers at NHERI@UC San Diego LHPOST6 and learn about the resources and capabilities of NHERI SimCenter and DesignSafe. - Explore opportunities to use the LHPOST6 for various types of NSF research proposals and provide researchers with information on best practices for competitive proposal preparation. - Learn about and discuss the latest trends in shake table testing of structural and geotechnical systems and soil-structure interaction. - Identify and formulate grand challenge research needs to advance the science, technology and practice in earthquake disaster mitigation and prevention and to improve seismic design codes and standards. - Brainstorm on example uses of the facility to solve grand challenges in earthquake engineering. - Promote collaborative team research interests to use the LHPOST6.
+- Showcase the features and capabilities of the newly upgraded (6-DOF) LHPOST6 supporting advanced earthquake engineering research. - Disseminate information on the use of the NHERI@UC San Diego Experimental Facility to conduct state-of-the-art research and experimentation in natural hazards mitigation. - Promote academia-industry collaborations and identify high priority research needs, which would benefit from the newly upgraded NHERI@UC San Diego Experimental Facility. - Identify and formulate grand challenge research needs to advance the science, technology and practice in earthquake disaster mitigation and prevention, and to improve seismic design codes and standards. - Identify and develop opportunities to utilize the NHERI@UC San Diego Experimental Facility. - Brainstorm on example uses of the facility to solve grand challenges in earthquake engineering. - Stimulate specific thematic research collaborations between academia and industry taking advantage of the unique LHPOST6 NHERI Experimental Facility.